Brian Hewson: Early running career

+Hewson became the British 880 yards champion after winning the British AAA Championships title at the 1953 AAA Championships and successfully defended the title the following year at the 1954 AAA Championships.
+He represented the English team at the 1954 British Empire and Commonwealth Games held in Vancouver, Canada, where he won the silver medal in the 880 yards event.

 Sub-4-minute mile

 Sadly in April 1955 Hewson's coach Frank Drew died.
 He was then introduced to Austrian coach Franz Stampfl who was already coaching Chris Chataway.
 At this time Hewson moved up to run the mile.
-Then on May 28, 1955, at the British Games Meeting in London, he became only the fourth = man in the world to run a four-minute mile, running 3:59.8 the same time achieved by Chris Chataway in this same race which was won by László Tábori in a time of 3:59.00, but where Hewson was placed third in the race.
+Then on 28 May 1955, at the British Games Meeting in London, he became only the fourth = man in the world to run a four-minute mile, running 3:59.8 the same time achieved by Chris Chataway in this same race which was won by László Tábori in a time of 3:59.00, but where Hewson was placed third in the race.

 A Sub-4 Minute Mile Register chronicles all of the sub 4-minute milers between 1954 - 2002.

 1956 Olympics Melbourne Australia

 Hewson came second in his heat for the 1500 metres on 29 November in a time of 3:48.0.
 In the 1500 metres final Hewson was leading in the final straight, only to be then passed by four men.
 The race was won by Ron Delany in a time of 3:41.2.
 Hewson came fifth in a time of 3:42.6.